avocadowebservices/Avo-Server-Specs/README.md

 **Q: Does it work on any host?**
 A: Yes!
 Shows true server info as best it can detect.
 At this time, we are having issues to show on AWS instances, we'll have the fix ASAP.

+**Q: Why does CPU Load say 'Unavailable' on AWS?**
+A: Some AWS environments don’t allow access to system CPU info, so this stat isn’t available.
+You’ll see this on Lightsail, Lambda, and some EC2 setups.
+This is normal and doesn’t affect your site!

 **Q: Can I customize the colors or add my logo?**
 A: Fork this repo or suggest a feature!